Lesmahagow: Religion

 The town has three Christian congregations, namely Lesmahagow Old Parish Church of the Church of Scotland and Abbeygreen Church of the Free Church of Scotland and an Evangelical congregation, (the Hope Hall) on the main street.
 Roman Catholic residents are served by Our Lady and St John's in the neighbouring village of Blackwood, 3 mi away.

 Lesmahagow Priory, founded by Benedictine monks in 1144, no longer stands but its foundations were excavated in 1978 and are located next to the Old Parish Church off Church Square.

+The seat of ISKCON Scotland is located in Lesmahagow.
+The organisation operates an eco farm at this location, which serves as a centre for spiritual practice, community activities, and sustainable living in accordance with ISKCON principles.

 Abbeygreen, the road into Lesmahagow from the North.
 Glebe park on the left, Bank of Scotland & The Fountain ahead.

-Highland Games
+Highland games

-The Highland Games are held annually in June with Pipe Bands competing in Grades 1 through 4.
-There are also events for Highland dancing, weight over the bar, tossing the caber and archery.
-The first Highland Games was held in 1960 as a result of a collaboration between Lesmahagow F.C. and the now defunct Vale of Nethan Pipe Band.
+The Highland games are held annually in June with pipe bands competing in Grades 1 through 4, highland dancing, weight over the bar, tossing the caber, and archery.
+The first games was held in 1960 as a result of a collaboration between Lesmahagow F.C. and the now-defunct Vale of Nethan Pipe Band.
 Originally held in Craighead Park, it is now held in the Glebe Park and entry is free, mainly due to community fundraising events and a strong committee.